-Consumer Confidence in Slovakia increased to -25 points in February from -26.70 points in January of 2026.
-Consumer Confidence in Slovakia averaged -20.34 points from 1997 until 2026, reaching an all time high of 6.50 points in December of 2006 and a record low of -49.40 points in August of 1999.
+Consumer Confidence in Slovakia decreased to -28.20 points in March from -25 points in February of 2026.
+Consumer Confidence in Slovakia averaged -20.36 points from 1997 until 2026, reaching an all time high of 6.50 points in December of 2006 and a record low of -49.40 points in August of 1999.
 This page provides the latest reported value for - Slovakia Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Slovakia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Slovakia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-Consumer Confidence in Slovakia increased to -25 points in February from -26.70 points in January of 2026.
-Consumer Confidence in Slovakia is expected to be -15.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Slovakia Consumer Confidence is projected to trend around -20.00 points in 2027, according to our econometric models.
+Consumer Confidence in Slovakia decreased to -28.20 points in March from -25 points in February of 2026.
+Consumer Confidence in Slovakia is expected to be -27.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovakia Consumer Confidence is projected to trend around -26.00 points in 2027 and -22.00 points in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast